polygamma/aurman/README.md

 ```

 #### PGP fetching keyserver
-Users may specify the keyserver for PGP fetching in the config instead of yielding it via command line.
+You may specify the keyserver for PGP fetching in the config instead of yielding it via commandline.

-> **Notice**: Command line overrides config.
+> **Notice**: Commandline overrides config.

 Create a key called `keyserver` in the section `[miscellaneous]`.